What are blocked resources?

 There is an enormous opportunity to improve your SEO when you switch to HTTPS.

-Google will basically recrawl your entire site in a very short amount of time leading to a timely and total reindexing of all your webpages.
+Google will basically recrawl your entire site in a very short time, leading to a timely and total reindexation of all your webpages.

-Since blocked resources are against the Google webmaster guidelines, it is definitely an optimization worth making to unblock those resources.
+Since blocked resources are against the Google webmaster guidelines, the optimization benefits of unblocking them are well worth the effort.
 Unblocking resources prior to an HTTPS switch will ensure that Google will quickly notice and act on your optimized pages.

 See more of our HTTPS articles